luctst/learn-javascript/docs/execution-context-detail.md

 During this phase the code is executed line by line.

 ## Current errors
-This is a list of the main errors that you can meet when you use data types:
+This is a list of the main errors that you can meet when you use execution context in detail:
 > **Note:** I'm not a wizard there is maybe some issue that you notice above so fell free to open an issue in the [github repo](https://github.com/luctst/learn-javascript) if you find a new error not mentioned above.